-All staff in educational establishments in South Lanarkshire Council are required to receive an annual update and follow the advice and guidance contained within the Education Operating Procedures.
-All staff must also complete a Learn on Line Course "Child Protection in Education".
+All staff in educational establishments in South Lanarkshire Council receive an annual Child Protection update and are required to follow the advice and guidance contained within relevant Education Operating Procedures.
+They must also complete a mandatory Learn on Line Course "Child Protection in Education".

-The vision for children and their families in South Lanarkshire is to ensure that they live in a community where they are safe, healthy, active, achieving, respected, responsible and included.
-They should be part of a society where they have the opportunity to maximise their full potential and have access to good health care, education and leisure services.
-In order to achieve, South Lanarkshire's children's services and its partners will work jointly to support children, young people and their families and are committed to continuously improve our services to ensure children, young people and their families get the support that is appropriate for them.
+South Lanarkshire's children's services partnership works together to support children, young people and their families so that children grow up in communities where they are safe, healthy, active, achieving, respected, responsible and included, and have the opportunity to achieve their full potential.
+They are committed to continuously improve our services to ensure children, young people and their families get the right support at the right time.